Jerome-mi/Simple-Imap-Filter/README.md

 **Filters**

-a filter **applies** an **ordered list of actions** on a list of messages matching with **ONE** of the clauses in his (ordered) clause list
+a filter **applies** an **ordered list of actions** on a list of messages matching with **ONE** of the clauses in his (ordered) clause list if the clause list of a filter is empty, no messages will pass through it to perform actions to all messages of a folder, use the basic clause "All" which is provided by default

 **Actions**